IHE/HIE-Whitepaper/README.md

 **Figure 5.1-1: Patient identifier cross-referencing**

-The [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile is IHE's answer to the difficulty of managing an individual patient's multiple Identifiers.
+The [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) Profile is IHE's answer to the difficulty of managing an individual patient's multiple Identifiers.
 A [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) Manager system receives feeds from multiple patient identity domains, such as the PCP and specialist offices, and uses the demographics in those feeds to create a cross-referencing table which associates identities with matching demographics and does not associate identities found not to match.
-It should be noted that the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile does not specify how patient matching occurs.
+It should be noted that the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) Profile does not specify how patient matching occurs.
 Each deployment is welcome to use their own matching algorithms to determine which IDs should be cross-referenced.
 The IHE profile focuses only on the interfacing characteristics that would be